 - You are in the moderate or high risk group for coronavirus (in any age group over 18).
 This is because the benefits of having the vaccine outweigh the very small risk for you.

-- You have already had your first dose of the Oxford vaccine (in any risk group).
-This is because blood clots have not been reported after the second dose.
+- You have already had your first dose of the Oxford vaccine (in any risk group) and not experienced any severe side effects.

 Not everyone with Crohn's or Colitis is at higher risk of severe illness from coronavirus - check your risk.